U.S. Department of Transportation

-The GDL also contributes to Federal Highway Administration’s (FHWA’s) Roadway Safety Data Program (RSDP) initiatives to advance State and local safety data systems and safety data analyses by supporting the use of Geographic Information Systems (GIS) for advancing the quantification of highway safety; e.g., through the integration of GIS with highway safety analysis tools.
+Those efforts also contribute to the Federal Highway Administration’s (FHWA’s) Roadway Safety Data Program (RSDP) initiatives to advance State and local safety data systems and safety data analyses.

 Laboratory Description: GDL staff focuses on the following tasks.

 Laboratory Capabilities: The staff of the GDL includes professionals with expertise in transportation engineering and familiarity with software development, which allows the GDL to support IHSDM development in various ways and to assume a unique coordination role.
 The GDL’s transportation engineering expertise supports the laboratory’s function of reviewing and assisting the development of the engineering models included in IHSDM for evaluating the safety of roadway designs.
 By combining transportation engineering and software development expertise, the GDL has the unique ability to evaluate software from both the software developer and end-user perspective.

 Communications and engineering skills help GDL staff to understand the needs of the audience (e.g., design engineers), thereby supporting effective technical assistance to end users.

 IHSDM development is a long-term effort, involving research contractors, software developers, and FHWA staff.
 In addition, FHWA seeks input from end users and user organizations to help ensure that IHSDM is responsive to user needs.
 The staff of the GDL helps coordinate the interaction of all those involved with IHSDM development.

 Staff at the GDL participates in HSM development and technology facilitation.
 In addition, the IHSDM Crash Prediction Module is a faithful implementation of HSM Part C (Predictive Method).
 Therefore, GDL staff is well equipped to support HSM-related activities.